HITONE STUDIOS - CASE STUDY

 ROLE

-Product Strategy, UX/UI Design, Brand System Development
+Product Strategy, UX/System Architecture, UX/UI Design, Brand System Development

 TIMELINE